bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 ### Managers and a better interface

-In this second exampel, we have media assets that need to be used in a gallery.
+In this second example, we have media assets that need to be used in a gallery.
 There are two useful models, an image and a video.

 {% highlight python %}